radiantlogic-v8/documentation-new/documentation/vrs-guide/04-sql-details.md

 CREATE | CREATE VIEW View name AS SELECT STATEMENT DROP | DROP VIEW View name

->**Note - an expression in a select statement can be a numeric value or anything delimited with simple quote.**
+>[!note] An expression in a select statement can be a numeric value or anything delimited with simple quote.

 ## SQL 92 Identifiers